 This change in policy has resulted in numerous questions regarding how current policies and practices will be impacted at all levels within the OA.
 This site is intended to be the single point of reference to find answers to those questions as we navigate through this transition.
 Arrowmen are encouraged to visit it frequently to remain current as new information becomes available.

-Recognizing the uniqueness of conducting Ordeals, guidance has been developed to assist lodges in the application of these guidelines in the conduct of Order of the Arrow Ordeals.
+Recognizing the uniqueness of conducting Ordeals, guidance has been developed to assist lodges in the application of these policies in the conduct of Order of the Arrow Ordeals.
 This information is available here.

 Youth Leadership Opportunities